 Dave Engbers co-founded Founders Brewing Company with Mike Stevens in Grand Rapids, Michigan.
-On June 9, we met Engbers at the inaugural Firestone Walker Invitational Brew Fest, and he helped to explain how he’s found hop-fueled success.
+On June 9, I met Engbers at the inaugural Firestone Walker Invitational Brew Fest, and he helped to explain how he’s found hop-fueled success.

 Was it a given that you would work with beer for a living, or did you consider other careers?